2330 F.M. 1488 Suite 100, The Woodlands, TX 77384

 PennHIP Method

 This method of evaluating hip dysplasia for breeding soundness can be done at 16 weeks of age.
-It requires a general anesthetic as it involves obtaining X-rays of your dog’s hips in three different positions.
+It requires a general anesthetic and involves obtaining X-rays of your dog’s hips in three different positions.
 This method of evaluating dogs is good if your pet competes athletically or to select breeding candidates at a younger age.
+We can assist with PennHip certification, assess your dog’s risk of hip dysplasia, and provide treatment options if necessary.

 OFA (Orthopedic Foundation for Animals) Certification

-We can also X-ray a dog’s hips for hip dysplasia and then forward the results to the OFA, where board-certified radiologists evaluate and grade your dog’s hips for certification.
+We can X-ray a dog’s hips for hip dysplasia and then forward the results to the OFA, where board-certified radiologists evaluate and grade your dog’s hips for certification.